hopperelec/ItemRacePlugin/README.md

 </details>

 ## ItemRace inventory persisting
-For award modes which use the ItemRace inventory (which does not include INVENTORY or ENDER_CHEST), the plugin is able to persist (and auto-save at a configurable interval) the contents of each player's ItemRace inventory between server restarts.
-This data is saved to the file `plugins/ItemRace/deposited-items.yml`.
+For award modes which use the ItemRace inventory (which does not include INVENTORY or ENDER_CHEST), the plugin is able to persist (and auto-save at a configurable interval) the contents of each player's ItemRace inventory (and autodeposit list) between server restarts.
+This data is saved to the file `plugins/ItemRace/data.yml`.

 ## Permissions
 - **itemrace.admin:** Permission to use all ItemRace admin commands